 How to Get a $500K Home Mortgage

-Applying for a mortgage — even a big one — is easy.
-Most of it can be done from the comfort of your home, online.
+Most of applying for a home mortgage can be done online from the comfort of your home.
 You’ll be required to upload documentation proving your income and assets, but once you’ve gathered all the materials, the actual application is unlikely to take more than an hour to complete.

 However, given the potential cost of a mortgage on a $500,000 home — whose interest could easily add up to hundreds of thousands of dollars over its three-decade term — it’s worth shopping around to ensure you’re getting the very best deal you can.
 Even just half a percentage point of interest can make a big difference over such a long span of time.